(818) 238-5180

 The Housing Enforcement Unit is expected to Expand.
 Future expansion includes:

-1. Mediation Services: Serviced through the City Attorney's Office-- qualifying residents may receive legal mediation services where a legal mediation services where a legal mediator will meet with the landlord and tenant to resolve disputes.
+1. Mediation Services: Serviced through the City Attorney's Office-- qualifying residents may receive mediation services where a mediator will meet with the landlord and tenant to resolve disputes.

-2. Low-Income Legal Services: Serviced through the City Attorney's Office--qualifying low-income tenants and landlords may receive legal representation if their dispute is unable to be resolved through legal clinics or mediation.
+2. Low-Income Legal Services: Serviced through the City Attorney's Office--qualifying low-income tenants and landlords may receive legal representation if their dispute is unable to be resolved through housing clinics and/or mediation.

 3. Future City Council consideration of Rental Unit Data Collection and Expanded Program for Renter Relocation Assistance for Special Households